 A disruptive change affects not only our outer world, but also our inner self.
 Such moments bring our world to a sudden stop.
 They may be terrifying, but they also constitute a great blank space that can be filled in one of two ways: by freezing and reverting to the patterns of the past, or by opening us up to the highest future possibilities.

 Elements of an ecosystem co-evolve in relationship to one another and are comprised of more than predators and game animals.
-Ecosystems encompass plants, trees, birds, insects and all other interacting species – including human beings.
+Ecosystems rely on plants, trees, birds, insects and all other interacting species – including human beings.
 The government of British Columbia states that Everything in an ecosystem is connected to everything else.
 Government must be held to account for that recognition.
 Wildlife and ecosystem stewardship must not be removed, in part or whole, to an outside private agency.

 THE STUMBLING BLOCK

-Questions of ecosystem stewardship raise certain bigger questions, such as What is our relationship to other species? … and … What is our responsibility to other species?
-How we answer these questions depends entirely on our perspective; our values and perceptions about where human beings belong in an ecological sense.
+Questions of ecosystem stewardship raise certain bigger questions too, such as What is our relationship to other species? … and … What is our responsibility to other species?
+How we answer these questions depends entirely on our values and perceptions about where human beings belong in an ecological sense.
 These questions can be viewed from an ecocentric perspective, in which all lifeforms and ecosystems have value in and of themselves alone; or they may be seen from an anthropocentric worldview, which values other lifeforms and ecosystems only insofar as they have value to human well-being, preferences and interests.

 In their paper titled Why ecocentrism is the key pathway to sustainability, Washington et al point out: